congnghiakhiem/kyc-vietnam-rest-api/README.md

 	   	}
 	  	```

+- #### Passport
+	- type: **passport_front**

+	   	```
+		{
+	    	"passport_num": <type: String, description: Passport number present in the passport MRZ >, "local_id_number": <type: String, description: Local ID Number of the passport holder eg. National ID Number>, "surname": <type: String, description: Surname of the passport holder>, "dob": <type: String, description: Date of Birth of the passport holder>, "gender": <type: String, description: Gender of the passport holder eg. M for Male , F for Female>, "doe": <type: String, description: Date of Expiry of the passport>, "given_name": <type: String, description: Name of the passport holder>, "country_code": <type: String, description: The Country to which the passport belogs to eg. VNM for Vitnam>, "nationality": <type: String, description: Nationality of the passport holder>, "type": <type: String, description: Document type from MRZ  eg. P for Passport>
+		}
+	   	```
 ## Confidence Score for Prediction

 For any field which is extracted from the document, the confidence score would be reported in the key `"conf"`.
 The score would be a float value between 0 and 1.
 The key `"to-be-reviewed"` takes the values `"yes/no"`, `yes` indicates that the field is flagged for manual review.